captionpoint/captionpoint-plays/THE-ROOMMATE.md

 if he just visited me more often he'd see that now it's very cultural here, Iowa City is actually very [cultural]
-I mean / sort of haven't [been involved] but you might want to [be involved]
+I mean I sort of haven't [been involved] but you might want to [be involved]
 ---
 ## ROBYN: